informal-org/informal/appy/templates/docs/tutorial.md

 get_snippet(Movie movie):
     movie.title + " (" + movie.released_on.year + ")"
 ```
-Any Map that meets this type specification can be explicitly cast into a Movie.
+Any Map that meets the type specification can be explicitly cast into a Movie.
 ```ruby
 wall_e = {name: "Wall-E", released_on: Date(2008, 07, 27)}
 Movie wall_e = wall_e as Movie      # Cast wall_e to the type Movie